Balazs-Lab/Escapability/Viral Escape Analysis/README.md

 Viral Escape Mutant Identification Data Pipeline  -
 ================================================

+## System Requirements
+The details about how to run the escapability pipeline can be found in the Viral Escape Analysis Directory in the Analysis_Notes.md file.
+The software required to run the escapability pipeline can be installed using conda and manually installing CondonCaller software using Python -m pip.
+If you clone this directory, there is a copy of CodonCaller included, which cna be used on the demo or provided data.
+While this software was developed and run on a MacOS system, the pipeline can be run on any standard machine that can run Python and conda.

+The software required to run the escapability pipeline can be found in the environment file:

+    viral_escape_environment.yml

 Analysis Notes:

 Before running the snakemake, be sure that all files have the correct naming convention.
 From the name, the computer should be able to determine the experiment number (i.e CD10), the mouse ID, the virus strain, and the week the sample was taken.
 Additionally, identical samples with multiple sequencing runs (multiple fastq files) can be merged into one file.